| |

 3. Data protection: How do you handle employer’s or client’s data when working remotely?
 Is it protected enough?
 Use VPN for security.

-4. Employer liability: Do you have any liability insurance for the work you do?
+4. Employer liability: Do you have any liability insurance for your work?

 5. Health and safety: Employers have certain legal responsibilities regarding the health and safety of the employee, which must be reviewed when working remotely.